Rehanraza009/machine-learning-stock-analysis/README.md

 ## 🎯 Purpose of the Project
-This project was built to understand how machine learning models can be integrated with modern web applications to analyze and visualize stock market data.
+This project was built to understand how machine learning models can be integrated with modern web applications to analyze and visualize stock market Data.